On the Goldberg-Ostrovskii Problem for Linear Differential Equations with Exponential Polynomial Coefficients: A dynamical aspect of c.r.g. solutions of LDEs

 Considering the indicator function of $f$ by \eqref{eq.final.log|f|.general}, $t=z^p$, $f(z)=g(t)$ and Lemma \ref{lem.levin.lim.crg}, $f$ is of finite rational order and completely regular growth. \end{proof}

 We set the Class of finite order transcendental solutions of \eqref{lde.exp-poly} in Theorem \ref{Thm.main.exp-poly}, and \eqref{eq.coeff.sol} in Theorem \ref{Thm.coeff.sol} as $\mathcal{EP}^0$, $\mathcal{EP}^1$ individually.
-On this point of view, if we take the solutions of equation \eqref{eq.coeff.sol} as coefficients of a linear differential again, then we will get the same conclusion the finite order transcendental solutions are of c.r.g. in $\mathcal{EP}^2$ and the orders are rational.
-As if we do this progress recursively, even if there may exist new finite order transcendental functions, but every asymptotic form in a narrow angular domain with an open angle $\varepsilon$ is just the same form as
+On this point of view, if we take the solutions of equation \eqref{eq.coeff.sol} as coefficients of a linear differential again, then we will get the same conclusion the finite order transcendental solutions are of c.r.g. in a class defined as $\mathcal{EP}^2$ and the orders are rational.
+As if we do this progress recursively, even if there may exist new finite order transcendental functions, but every asymptotic form in a narrow sector with an open angle $\varepsilon$ is just the same form as

 with $P(z)$ a polynomial in $z^{1/p}$ for some integer $p$.
 We name the class of functions, which are in $\bigcup_{k=0}^\infty\mathcal{EP}^k$, by repeatedly putting the class of solutions of former equations to the coefficients of later equations, as of \emph{exponential polynomial type}.
 Thus, it is not hard to get this result below